 The Federal College Work-Study Program (FWS) and the Texas Work-Study Program (TXWS) provide ACC with funds to hire eligible students to work while attending ACC.

-- ACC offices interested in hiring work-study students must complete and submit the Request for a College Work~Study Student Form by May 23, 2016 for Summer and August 1, 2016 for Fall/Spring.
+- ACC offices interested in hiring work-study students must complete and submit the Request for a College Work~Study Student Form.

 - The Financial Aid Office will prioritize work-study positions based on guidelines established by the College.
 To the extent possible, ACC will try to provide work-study jobs that complement and reinforce each recipient’s educational program or career goals.

 - The goal of the work-study program is to encourage students to work and earn money while attending ACC.
 Students may decline to accept a work-study position that requires them to leave their home campus.